Lynn Compton: Military service

 At UCLA, Compton participated in ROTC under Cadet Commander John Singlaub.
-In December 1943, he joined the Army and was assigned to E Company, 2nd Battalion, 506th Parachute Infantry Regiment in the 101st Airborne Division before Operation Overlord.
-During the company's action at Brécourt Manor, Compton and others, under the leadership of Lieutenant Richard Winters, assaulted a German battery of four 105 mm howitzers firing on Utah Beach, disabling the guns and routing the enemy.
-Compton was awarded the Silver Star for his action in disabling the guns.
-Episode two ("Day of Days") of the HBO miniseries Band of Brothers depicts this assault.
-During the battle, he threw a grenade that was said to have had no arc and hit the German soldier on the back of the helmet.
+In December 1943, he joined the Army and was assigned to E "Easy" Company, 2nd Battalion, 506th Parachute Infantry Regiment in the 101st Airborne Division.
+During Operation Overlord, Compton participated in Easy Company's action at Brécourt Manor under the leadership of Richard Winters.
+Compton and his fellow paratroopers assaulted a German battery of four 105 mm howitzers firing on Utah Beach, disabling the guns and routing the enemy.
+During the battle, he threw a hand grenade that was said to have had no arc and hit the German soldier on the back of the helmet.
+Compton was awarded the Silver Star for his action in the battle.

-Later in 1944, Compton was shot through the buttocks while participating in Operation Market Garden, the Allies' ill-fated attempt to seize a number of bridges in the Netherlands and cross the Rhine River into Germany.
+Later in 1944, Compton was shot through the buttocks while participating in Operation Market Garden, the Allies' ill-fated attempt to seize a number of bridges in the Netherlands and cross the Rhine River into Nazi Germany.
 The bullet traveled sideways, through one side of the buttocks and out the other side.
-After a partial recovery, he returned to E Company in time for the siege in the frozen Ardennes that became known as the Battle of the Bulge.
+After a partial recovery, he returned to Easy Company in time for the siege in the frozen Ardennes; the Battle of the Bulge.

-Compton was evacuated for severe trench foot.
-Stephen E. Ambrose concluded that Compton had been "unnerved" by witnessing the carnage involving two of his closest friends, Joe Toye and William Guarnere.
+During the battle, Compton was evacuated for severe trench foot.
+Stephen E. Ambrose concluded that Compton had been "unnerved" by witnessing two of his closest friends, Joe Toye and William Guarnere, badly wounded by German artillery.
 Compton wrote in his autobiography, "...although I was affected by the horrors of Bastogne, I do not believe I was clinically shell shocked, as the series portrays me.
 In real life, while I was hollering for the medic, trying to figure out what to do, I remember two distinct thoughts: How are we going to help the wounded guys?...Maybe this is the time the Germans are really going to get us all."

-In January 1945, Compton left E Company with an honorable discharge.
-He returned on VE Day for the company's annual baseball game.
+In December 1945 he was discharged from service and returned home to California.

 In 1947, he joined the Air Force Reserve, serving in the Office of Special Investigations and eventually Judge Advocate General Corps before retiring as a lieutenant colonel in 1970.